stellar/go/services/regulated-assets-approval-server-demo/README.md

 Status: unreleased
 ```

-This is a [SEP-8] Approval Server **demo** based on SEP-8 v1.6.1.
-It is being
+This is a [SEP-8] Approval Server reference implementation based on SEP-8 v1.6.1
-concieved to:
+intended for **testing only**.
+It is being concieved to:

 1. Be used as an example of how regulated assets transactions can be validated
    and revised by an anchor.
-2. serve as a demo server where wallets can test and validate their SEP-8
+2. Serve as a demo server where wallets can test and validate their SEP-8
    implementation.

 Please be aware this is a demo and its code is not mean to be used in a